MIKAIL-OZTURK/freertos-task-notification-demo/README.md

-# FreeRTOS Task Notification ile LED Kontrolü
+# FreeRTOS-Task Notification
-Bu projede STM32 mikrodenetleyicisi üzerinde FreeRTOS kullanarak task notification ile LED’leri kontrol eden basit bir örnek uygulama geliştirilmiştir.
+This project was developed to illustrate the basic usage of the FreeRTOS Task Notification mechanism.
+For inter-task communication, xTaskNotify() and xTaskNotifyWait() functions are used to toggle (blink) LEDs at certain intervals.

-## 🔧 Proje Özeti
+## 🔧 Project Summary
-- **Donanım**: STM32F407VG Discovery Board
+- **Hardware**: STM32F407VG Discovery Board
 - **IDE**: STM32CubeIDE v1.16.1
 - **RTOS**: FreeRTOS (Classic API)
-- FreeRTOS Task Notification mekanizması (xTaskNotify() - xTaskNotifyWait())
+- FreeRTOS Task Notification mechanism (xTaskNotify() - xTaskNotifyWait())

 ## Uygulama Videosu